Exploring Representation Invariance in Finetuning: Abstract

 \section{Abstract}

-Foundation models pretrained on large-scale natural images have been widely used to adapt to medical image analysis through finetuning.
-This is largely attributed to pretrained representations capturing universal, robust, and generalizable features, which can be reutilized by downstream tasks.
-However, these representations are later found to gradually vanish during finetuning, accompanied by a degradation of foundation model's original abilities, \eg, generalizability.
-In this paper, we argue that pretrained representations can be well preserved while still effectively adapting to downstream tasks.
-We study this by proposing a new finetuning method RepSim, which minimizes the distance between pretrained and finetuned representations via constraining learnable orthogonal manifold based on similarity invariance.
-Compared to standard finetuning methods, \eg, full finetuning, our method improves representation similarity by over 30\% while maintaining competitive accuracy, and reduces sharpness by 42\% across five medical image classification datasets.
-The code will be released.
+Foundation models pretrained on large-scale natural images are widely adapted to various cross-domain low-resource downstream tasks, benefiting from generalizable and transferable patterns captured by their representations.
+However, these representations are later found to gradually vanish during finetuning, accompanied by a degradation of model's original generalizability.
+In this paper, we argue that such tasks can be effectively adapted without sacrificing the benefits of pretrained representations.
+We approach this by introducing \textit{Representation Invariance FineTuning (RIFT)}, a regularization that maximizes the representation similarity between pretrained and finetuned models by leveraging orthogonal invariance of manifolds in a computationally efficient way.
+Experiments demonstrate that our method is compatible with mainstream finetuning methods, offering competitive or even enhanced performance and better preservation of the generalizability.